California Agricultural Labor Relations Board: Gerawan Farming Union De-certification Dispute

 The three-member ALRB ordered its legal team to permit the vote to proceed.
 After the vote, held on November 5, 2013, the ALRB general counsel prevented the farm workers’ votes from being counted, citing alleged irregularities and employer intimidation.
 The general counsel backed the ALRB regional director's move to lock the workers' ballots in a safe and did not count the votes.
 In 2014, a federal court gave the go-ahead for a farm worker to proceed with a lawsuit against the ALRB, for violating the workers’ Constitutional rights.

 In May 2014, the ALRB stated that it had no “timetable” for counting the votes, and later began proceedings to destroy the ballots before it could investigate the allegations it raised.
 News organizations cited the unusual slowness in the investigation, with a lead financial news service suspecting the general counsel's reluctance to count worker ballots that would reject the UFW.

 The ALRB's own in-house administrative law judge ruled on September 16, 2015, that the workers' ballots should remain uncounted and should be destroyed.

-'En masse segregation of voters'

-A federal court found in July 2014 that the ALRB committed an “en masse segregation of voters” to intimidate the workers from de-certifying the UFW, and that ALRB's regional director deliberately “delayed completion of his investigation” of alleged fraud and unfair labor practices in order to prevent a count of the workers’ ballots.

-As of May 2015, the ALRB general counsel had not permitted the votes to be counted, and was pressing an ALRB administrative judge to order the farm workers' ballots to be destroyed.

-ALRB action ruled unconstitutional

-In a separate case, a three-judge panel of the California Court of Appeal ruled in May, 2015, that ALRB violated the law and the "equal protection principles of the U.S. Constitution by seeking to impose a contract on farm employers and workers.
-ALRB said that it intends to appeal that ruling.
+In in May, 2015, a three-judge panel of the California Court of Appeal ruled that ALRB violated the law and the "equal protection principles of the U.S. Constitution by seeking to impose a contract on farm employers and workers.
+After an unsuccessful appeal attempt, the ALRB was eventually forced to count the votes in the Gerawan case, with the result of a "No Union" vote.

-ALRB Forced To Count Gerawan Votes

-The ALRB was eventually forced to count the votes in the Gerawan case, with the result of a "No Union" vote, despite the board's many attempt to force unionization on the farmworkers.